josephsnyder/doc-test/Documentation/ImportGTM.rst

   Formfeed delimited <No>?

 The routines.ro file that was created earlier is not formfeed delimited, so the default option for the first prompt is the correct one to choose.
 When the prompt asks for an \"Input Device,\" enter the path to the routines.ro that was created in the earlier step.
-Our path to the routines.ro is shown entered into Figure 66.
+Our path to the routines.ro is shown entered below.

 .. parsed-literal::